salah7594/OUAP-4314/Evaluation/Projet/README.rst

 How to launch the project
 =========================

-Navigate to OUAP-4314/Evaluation/Projet and execute docker-compose:
+Navigate to OUAP-4314/Evaluation/Projet and start the containers:

 .. code-block:: bash